zatton/Rythm.js/README.md

  */
 rythm.pulseRatio = value;

-/* The max value history represent the number of passed value stored to evaluate the current pulse.
+/* The max value history represent the number of passed value that will be stored to evaluate the current pulse.
  * Int value, minimum 1
  * Default 100
  */